 Remaining debt.
 Talk with a financial professional about paying off any remaining debts, such as a mortgage, to see if that’s a good option for you.

-Insurance, part 2.
-Research insurance options such as disability and long-term care to safeguard your retirement nest egg from unexpected events.
+Disability and long-term care insurance.
+Research insurance options such as disability and long-term care to safeguard your retirement nest egg from unexpected events

-59 1/2.
-At 59 1/2, you can start withdrawing from an IRA without penalty; if you don’t need it, avoid doing so.
+IRA and 401(k) withdrawals.
+At 59½, you can start withdrawing from a 401(k) or an IRA without penalty; if you don’t need it, avoid doing so.
 You likely want to save it for retirement.